Guy de Saint-Gelais: Ambitious projects

 In May 1591, Lanssac travelled to Madrid to assume the role of a representative of the Sainte Union.
-He was keen to impress upon the Spanish king the importance of a large intervention across the Pyrénées.
+He was keen to impress upon the Spanish king the importance of a large intervention across the Pyrenees.
 From May to July 1591 Lanssac would present the Spanish king Philip with around a dozen memoranda.
 In these memoranda, he operated fairly independently both of Mercœur and of the duc de Mayenne.

-The narratives of these memoranda focused on Bretagne and Guyenne with Lanssac displaying considerable geographic knowledge.
+The narratives of these memoranda focused on Brittany and Guyenne with Lanssac displaying considerable geographic knowledge.
 He painted a picture for Philip of a unification of France and Spain under the authority of the Spanish crown.
 While it was good for Philip to financially support the Catholic ligue it was imperative military involvement followed.
 He proposed the dispatch of various agents to bring to arms the Gascons of Southern France and a small force to restore the position of Catholics in French Navarre.
 Soldiers would fight under the authority of Lanssac's brother-in-law the comte de Luxe, the governor of Dax would be bought for the ligueur cause.
 Bayonne would be blockaded, and Bordeaux put to siege.
 After the Gascon nobility were subjugated Philip would control Aquitaine and unify it with Spain, thereby reforming the territory held by the Goths in late-classical times.
 From here, Philip would move to secure all the saltworks of France by which he could have the kingdom at his mercy, as well as those of England and the Netherlands.
 Lanssac stated he would be happy to take lead of the naval army (the generous granting of command to him would have the benefit of winning the hearts of French seigneurs) that would seize Brouage, Bourgneuf, Le Croisic and the Morbihan.
 However he asserted that if Philip did not wish to put him in a position of command he would happily serve as a simple soldier in the 'great cause', as he had nothing more to lose.
 He informed Philip that his lands had been usurped by the Protestants and the ligueurs had not rewarded him as they should for his service.